 On the day when we were supposed to continue our trip, we canceled.
 The hotel owner where we stayed in Entrerrios, Colombia, invited us to stay one more night.
 He felt that he won’t meet us again in the future.
 So, he could drove us around the village and spent more time with us.
 And so, we went to La Piedra.
 The view from the top of the rock was beautiful indeed!

 With my limitation of speaking Spanish, I lost a lot of information.
 Such as I knew that our hotel host was a nice person.
-He always offered us coffee or tea every time he met us.
 But I felt that he wasn’t too expressive as most Colombian we’ve ever met.
-Later on, I learned from Luis that he used to be ‘wild’ until he got an accident and he got coma for a month.
+Later on, I learned from Luis that he used to be ‘wild’ until he got an accident, and he got coma for a month.
 When he woke up, he lost feeling and expression.
 That’s why when we were spending time with him, Luis laugh a lot but he didn’t.
 And me?
 I was happy enough to enjoy the beauty around us.

 Luis didn’t climb up, his passion for sketching made him stay to do what he does the best.

-On the next morning, with full of energy and good memories of Entrerrios, we are ready for another good surprise and continued our trip.
 We didn’t need to wait too long to get surprised.
-When we passed Rio Chico, we got amazed with the view and Luis won’t skip this opportunity to capture it into his sketch.
+When we passed Rio Chico, we got amazed by the landscape.
+And Luis won’t skip this opportunity to capture it into a sketch.